semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 sink(x) # false negative
 ```

 Note also that [`...` ellipses operator](/writing-rules/pattern-syntax/#ellipses-and-statement-blocks) has limitations.
-For example, in the code below Semgrep does still match despite `x` has been sanitized in both branches:
+For example, in the code below Semgrep still matches despite `x` having been sanitized in both branches:

 ```python
 if cond: